 - The "You've got some cowboys in here" line was previously used in "The Girl in the Fireplace", another Steven Moffat-penned episode.

-- Amy, like her daughter before/after her, knocks the Doctor cold and handcuffs him so he can't interfere with her plans.
+- Amy, like River Song before/after her, knocks the Doctor cold and handcuffs him so he can't interfere with her plans.

 - A "Saxon" sticker is briefly visible on the front of the Doctor's commandeered fire engine.